Heoster/CODEEX-FOCUS/README.md

         NEXT_PUBLIC_FIREBASE_APP_ID=your-app-id
         NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=G-YOUR_MEASUREMENT_ID # Optional, for Analytics
         ```
-    *   **Important:** Ensure Firestore is enabled in your Firebase project for the community features.
+    *   **Important:** Ensure Firestore is enabled and you have set up appropriate [Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) for the `forum_categories` and `forum_topics` collections.
+Example rules are provided in the Firebase setup guide within the app if you were guided by the AI.

 5.  **Set up Genkit (if using AI features locally beyond default Firebase models):**
     *   Follow the Genkit documentation for setting up any necessary API keys or credentials for the AI models you intend to use (e.g., Google AI Studio API key if using Gemini).
 These might also go into your `.env.local` or be set up via `gcloud auth application-default login`.